 The Yorkshire Dales are filled with spectacular scenery, cascading waterfalls and towering peaks, but it’s perhaps the limestone pavement above Malham Cove that is the most dramatic landscape.
-The circular walk takes you from the town, along the river to the bottom of the cove, before climbing steeply up and allowing hikers to teeter on the edge of the precipice, walk on the unusual limestone surface and (on a clear day) admire the views for miles around.
+The circular walk takes you from the town and along the river to the bottom of the cove, before climbing steeply up and allowing you to teeter on the edge of the precipice, walk on the unusual limestone surface and (on a clear day) admire the views for miles around.
 If you’d prefer a longer walk, add on the extra loop to Malham Tarn and back to enjoy more of the local scenery.

-One of the Dales famed ‘Three Peaks’, Ingleborough towers above the surrounding landscape at 723 metres high with its unmistakable silhouette.
+As one of the Dales’ famed Three Peaks, Ingleborough towers above the surrounding landscape at 723m (2,372ft) high with its unmistakable silhouette.
 There are many routes up the mountain, but perhaps the most scenic is the circular route that leads up from the small village of Clapham.
-The ascent starts slowly, as you leave Clapham and walk up hill through the woods, eventually passing a picturesque river that makes a great place for a picnic stop.
-Continuing steadily up hill, hikers must scramble through a gorge before approached Gaping Gill, a chasm in the earth that opens up into a caving system large enough to fit St Paul’s Cathedral inside.
-From here, it’s a steep but relatively quick uphill climb to first Little Ingleborough, then the main peak.
+The ascent starts slowly, as you leave Clapham and walk uphill through the woods, eventually passing a picturesque river that makes a great place for a picnic stop.
+Continuing steadily uphill, hikers must scramble through a gorge before approaching Gaping Gill, a chasm in the earth that opens up into a caving system large enough to fit St Paul’s Cathedral inside.
+From here, it’s a steep but relatively quick uphill climb, first to Little Ingleborough and then to the main peak.
 The descent is similarly fast and sheer, leading you back to Clapham hopefully in time for a celebratory pint in the local pub.